lukelorusso/CodeEditText/README.md

 cetMyCode.scrollDurationInMillis = 300
 ```

-Do you need a particular inputType?
+The default inputType for the EditText is `"number"`.
+Do you need a particular one?
 ```kotlin
 cetMyCode.inputType = InputType.TYPE_CLASS_TEXT // choosing a password type will not mask the input
 ```